radiantlogic-v8/documentation-new/documentation/system-requirements/v74-system-requirements.md

 ### Cloud Directory Services

-- Entra ID (formerly Azure AD)
+- Entra ID (formerly Azure AD) - use the mgraph custom data source.
-- PingOne
+- PingOne - use the scimclient2 custom data source.
-- Okta Universal Directory
+- Okta Universal Directory - use the oktaclient custom data source.
-- Any SCIMv2 accessible service (e.g. SailPoint, ServiceNow...etc.)
+- Any SCIMv2 accessible service (e.g. SailPoint, ServiceNow...etc.) - use the scimclient2 custom data source.

 ### Applications/Other**